What Do The Signs And Symbols On Various Antique Carpets And Rugs Mean

 - Orange is associated with humility and devotion

 - Green represents hope, life, and renewal.
 It is the color of the Prophet Mohammed, and hence less frequently used sparingly, as it is least likely to be stepped on.

 Oriental rugs also have very specific symbols found in various iterations.
 They are seen in rugs made in places such as Persia, Turkey, India, and others.
-Top dealers and the leading rug store in San Francisco stocks the finest varieties of Oriental rugs.
+Top dealers and the leading rug store in San Rafael stocks the finest varieties of Oriental rugs.
 Some of the commonly used symbols in these rugs are:

 - Ram Horns: It represents strength and bravery.
 In some instances, it is also a sign of male fertility.

 - Herati: These are diamond-shaped motifs used in ancient rugs.
 They come mostly from the Afghanistan region.

 - Boteh: It is a motif in the shape of a droplet represented by a floral spray combined with a cypress tree.
 It represents life and eternity and has a Zoroastrian connection.

 - Elibelinde: It is a motif of a hands-on-hips female figure and believed to be of Turkish origin.

 - It is the Anatolian symbol of the mother goddess, a mother with a child in the womb.
 It signifies abundance and fertility.

 - Tree of Life: This is a common symbol in many religions and represents the desire for divinity.
 It is also a symbol of the afterlife and immortality.
 Many experts associate it with hope and even eternal paradise.